Dominic Smith Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.31).
+- The Mets have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.

+- Mets pitchers combine to surrender 130 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.